open-component-model/delivery-service/local-setup/local-setup.md

 ### Cache Manager
 > Requires: -

-To set up the cache manger, you just need to set the `cache-manager.enabled` flag and add configuration (if desired) via `extensions_cfg.cache_manager`.
+To set up the cache manager, you just need to set the `cache-manager.enabled` flag and add configuration (if desired) via `extensions_cfg.cache_manager`.

 ### ClamAV